-Members were reminded that Her Majesty the Queen's Platinum Jubilee Working Group had been meeting monthly since Tuesday 21 September 2021, with the minutes of the meeting of 23 February 2022 approved at the February 2022 Council meeting.
+Members are reminded that Her Majesty the Queen's Platinum Jubilee Working Group has been meeting monthly since Tuesday 21 September 2021, with the minutes of the meeting of 23 February 2022 approved at the February 2022 Council meeting.

-A further meeting of the Working Group was held on Wednesday 23 March 2022 and the minutes were circulated for Members' information.
+A further meeting of the Working Group was held on Wednesday 23 March 2022 and the minutes are enclosed for Members' information.

-Proposed by Councillor Dunlop Seconded by Councillor Ross and agreed that the minutes of Her Majesty the Queen's Platinum Jubilee Working Group meeting of 23 March 2022 be approved.
+RECOMMENDATION: that the minutes of Her Majesty the Queen's Platinum Jubilee Working Group meeting of 23 March 2022 be approved.